DuckDB on Databricks

 While Databricks comes with its own set of geospatial features, such as ST functions and H3 functions, nothing stops you to use DuckDB on the side as well.

 (What you do have to keep in mind though is that while much of Databricks’s tooling, namely Apache Spark, is focused on big data analysis multi-node clusters, your DuckDB instead will just run on single-node, just like e.g. Pandas would.
-So use single-node clusters, or Spark UDFs [TODO: insert a link here before].)
+So use single-node clusters, or Spark UDFs.)

 %pip install duckdb --quiet